jfelipefg17/ProyectoAnalisisNumerico/DigitalNumbers/pseudocode/pseudocode3methods.md

 **END**

+---

+## Method 7 - Secant

+**Purpose:** Approximate a root of a nonlinear function by using two initial guesses and constructing successive linear approximations, without requiring the computation of derivatives.

+**Inputs:**
+- f — a continuous function
+- x0, x1 — two initial approximations to the root
+- tol — tolerance that determines when the approximation is accurate enough
+- N — maximum number of iterations allowed

+**Output:**
+The approximate value of the root, or a message indicating that the method failed to converge within the maximum number of iterations.

+---

+**BEGIN**

+Start with two initial approximations x0 and x1, and evaluate the function at both points.

+Repeat up to N times:

+Construct a secant line using the two most recent points and compute a new approximation of the root as the intersection of this line with the x-axis.

+Evaluate the function at the new approximation.

+Check the difference between the new approximation and the previous one.
+ If this difference is smaller than the given tolerance, stop and report the current approximation as the root.

+Otherwise, update the points by discarding the oldest value and keeping the two most recent approximations.

+If the method does not converge after N iterations, report that the method failed.

+**END**

+---

+## Method 8 - Multiple Roots

+**Purpose:** Approximate a root of a nonlinear function with multiplicity greater than one by modifying the Newton method to improve convergence.

+**Inputs:**
+f — a continuous function
+f′ — first derivative of the function f″ — second derivative of the function x0 — initial approximation to the root tol — tolerance that determines when the approximation is accurate enough N — maximum number of iterations allowed

+**Output:**
+The approximate value of the root, or a message indicating that the method failed to converge within the maximum number of iterations.

+---

+**BEGIN**

+Start with an initial approximation x0 , and evaluate the function and its first and second derivatives at that point.

+Repeat up to N times:

+Use the modified formula to compute a new approximation of the root, taking into account the function and its derivatives.

+Evaluate the function at the new approximation.

+Check the difference between the new approximation and the previous one.
+If this difference is smaller than the given tolerance, stop and report the current approximation as the root.

+Otherwise, update the approximation by replacing the previous value with the new one.

+If the method does not converge after N iterations, report that the method failed.

+**END**

+---

 # Pseudocode — Chapter 2: Linear Systems
 **DigitalNumbers Project · EAFIT University**
 Author: Jerónimo Mesa Alzate · April 2026